 You can’t afford clunky design.
 Most users play on mobile, so your UI needs to be intuitive, fast, and optimized for every screen.
 Collaborate with a UI/UX design partner who understands the pace of AI-driven sports apps.

 Support private and public leagues, one-on-one challenges, and group tournaments.
 Let users customize rules, scoring types, and player pools.
-This makes your platform flexible for multiple personas—especially important if you want to develop AI fantasy sports website that scales globally.
+This makes your platform flexible for multiple personas, especially important if you want to develop AI fantasy sports website that scales globally.

 Users need support that’s fast and helpful.
 Use FAQs, help bots, or even AI-driven chat modules.
 If you're aiming for high concurrency or tournament-scale gameplay, consider support built via on-demand app development solutions to ensure zero bottlenecks.

 These are your “must-haves.”
-Think of them as your fantasy app’s offensive line—solid, dependable, and absolutely necessary.
+Think of them as your fantasy app’s offensive line - solid, dependable, and absolutely necessary.
 Once in place, you can begin adding the real differentiator: intelligent features powered by AI.

 Now that your foundation is strong, it’s time to turn the dial.
-When you develop AI fantasy sports website, you don’t just want to keep up—you want to stand out.
+When you develop AI fantasy sports website - you don’t just want to keep up, you want to stand out.

 These AI-powered features are what make your platform intelligent, addictive, and future-proof.
 From real-time insights to auto-draft bots, here’s how to build fantasy sports website with AI that plays in a league of its own.

-AI Feature | What It Does | Why It Matters |
+What It Does |

 Predictive Lineup Generator |